wchswchs/shardingsphere-plus/README.md

 StrHash algorithm is a function that you can use to substring part of sharding column value to route table partition.

 ### Purpose
-Make data in partitions sharded evenly.
+Make data in partitions sharded more evenly than other hash algorithms in ShardingSphere.

 ### Configuration
 The following configuration are: